Local weak convergence for sparse networks of interacting processes: Local convergence of marked graphs

 \subsection{Essential properties of the metric space of local convergence}

 This appendix develops the essential properties of the space $\G_*[\Polish]$ of isomorphism classes of rooted connected marked graphs, defined in Section \ref{se:background-localmarkedgraphs}.
 Throughout this section, $(\Polish,d)$ is a fixed metric space.
-Some of these results (specifically, Lemmas \ref{le:G*metric}--\ref{le:G*complete}, albeit with a different choice of metric that induces the same topology) can be found in \cite[Section 3.2]{Bordenave2016}, but we give full proofs for the sake of completeness.
+Some of these results (albeit with a different choice of metric that induces the same topology) can be found in \cite[Section 3.2]{Bordenave2016}.

 Let $I(G,G')$ denote the set of isomorphisms between two graphs $G,G'\in \G_*$.
 Recall from Section \ref{subsub-unmarked} that a sequence $\{(G_n,{\polish}^n)\}$ $\subset \G_*[\Polish]$ \emph{converges locally} to $(G,{\polish}) \in \G_*[\Polish]$ if, for every $k \in \N$ and $\epsilon > 0$, there exist $N \in \N$ such that for all $n \ge N$ there exists $\varphi \in I(B_k(G_n),B_k(G))$ with $d({\polish}^n_v,{\polish}_{\varphi(v)}) < \epsilon$ for all $v \in B_k(G_n)$, where recall that $B_k(G_n)$ represents the induced subgraph of $G_n$ on vertices of $G_n$ that are no greater than distance $k$ from the root.
 We may endow $\G_*[\Polish]$ with either of the following two metrics: